-The sample target is public sector employees currently employed in the Malaysian Government service, and the sample was given to the managerial equivalent employees.
+The sample target is public sector employees currently employed in the Malaysian government service, and the sample was given to employees who are equivalent to managerial employees.
 There are a total of 106 federal government departments in Malaysia.
 These federal departments consist of organisations, sections and agencies responsible for exercising duties related to the federal jurisdiction and exercise of government policies (Department of Information Malaysia, 2017).
-The identities of the participating government agencies and employees will not be disclosed in the study to not violate the terms of the agreement through participation in the study.
+The identities of the participating government agencies and employees will not be disclosed in the study to avoid violating the terms of the agreement through participation in the study.

-The research questionnaire was administered to a random sample of 450 government employees currently employed in the Malaysian federal government.
+The research questionnaire was administered to a random sample of 450 government employees in the Malaysian federal government.
 These 450 employees are part of the 106 government departments of Malaysia.
 These employees are the appropriate sample as they are managers who have to deal with employees with decision-making responsibilities.
 The government employees were from the following levels of employees, as indicated in the table.
-Table 1 illustrates the equivalent position if they are compared to private sector employees.
-Only the first and second levels, who are the senior management and management, were selected as the survey participants.
+Table 1 illustrates the equivalent position compared to private sector employees.
+Only the first and second levels, the senior management and management, were selected as the survey participants.
 A total of 182 usable responses were received, giving a response rate of 40.4%.